 Tips and Tricks for Using Global Entry

-● Check to see if your credit card provider offers reimbursement for your application; some travel-oriented credit cards like Chase Sapphire Reserve and Capital One Venture Rewards will offer a credit that covers the application fee.
+- Check to see if your credit card provider offers reimbursement for your application; some travel-oriented credit cards like Chase Sapphire Reserve and Capital One Venture Rewards offer a credit that covers the application fee.

-Go ahead, secure Global Entry, then pack your bags and find your unknown .
+Go ahead, secure Global Entry, then pick out a great backpack and pack your bags for your next adventure.

 Related Links (from Eagle Creek blog):